droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 > [!abstract]+ **Tracking Arabelle**
 > If the players offer to track Arabelle from the place she disappeared, Luvash can direct them to a point near the Luna River, about a mile south of <span class="citation">P. Luna River Crossroads (p.
 40)</span>.
 As the players travel there, they pass through [[#E5a.
 Luna River Bridge]] and [[#E5b.
 Luna River Crossroads]].
 >
-> A player who searches the area where Arabelle disappeared and makes a DC 15 Wisdom (Survival) check can identify three sets of adult-sized footprints in the muddy grass nearby.
+> A player who searches the area where Arabelle disappeared and makes a DC 24 Survival check to Track can identify three sets of adult-sized footprints in the muddy grass nearby.
 One of the sets comes from the north and ends in the grass; the second set comes from the north, then continues to the southwest and ends at the base of a tree trunk thirty feet away; and the third set comes from the western woods and continues toward the river bank, where it ends.
 No tracks continue from the opposite side of the river.
 >
-> A player who inspects the footprints and makes a DC 15 Intelligence (Investigation) check can discern, from the pattern of movement and bloodstains on the grass, that the first and third individual briefly fought, and the first one died.
+> A player who inspects the footprints and makes a DC 24 Society check to Investigate can discern, from the pattern of movement and bloodstains on the grass, that the first and third individual briefly fought, and the first one died.
 The second individual then fled, vanishing into the canopy of the trees.
 The third individual, carrying something heavy—perhaps the weight of a child—then waded into the river.
+On failure, they still can understand that there was fighting.
 >
 > Because the river has washed any traces away, the third individual's trail can't be followed any further.
 (Searching the entire length of the Luna River for the third individual's precise exit point is a fool's errand, and an impossible task.)
 ## E2b.
 Dusk Elf Hovels